skramm/spaghetti/docs/spaghetti_manual.md

 This class is not part of the root library, and the FSM could theorically work with any user-written class that provides theses services, and that respects certain requirements.
 But of course, the Spaghetti library provides such a class, that works seamlessly.
-This is of course the preferred way, but it comes at the price of a dependency on the Boost libraries.
+This is the preferred way, but it comes at the price of a dependency on the Boost libraries.
 More on this below.

 ### 1.2 - States and Events